 1. Spain- took first place in the group, will continue to play with the Russians.

-4. Morocco- Eliminated with zero points.
+4. Morocco- were eliminated with zero points.

-Iran kept the intrigue in this part of the teams for a long time.
+Iran has kept the intrigue in this part of the teams for a long time.
 And only in the last match with the Portuguese national team did he miss his place in final tournaments championship.

 Vote